Claire Eccles: Pitching style

 Eccles throws three pitches, a two-seam fastball, curveball and knuckleball.
 Although she throws a knuckleball, she uses her pitches evenly and does not consider herself a "knuckleball pitcher".

 Softball

 Eccles was a member of the softball team at the University of British Columbia.
 Unlike baseball, she did not pitch, but played the outfield.
 In her sophomore season, she hit .293.
 In her junior season, she hit .358 and was named a second-team all star and gold glove award winner for the Cascade Collegiate Conference.
+In her senior and last season, her hitting average was .362.